netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 Some k8s providers, like GKE (Google Kubernetes Engine), do deploy clusters bundled with monitoring capabilities, such as Google Stackdriver Monitoring.
-However, these pre-configured solutions might not offer the depth of metrics, customization, or integration with your perferred alerting methods.
+However, these pre-configured solutions might not offer the depth of metrics, customization, or integration with your preferred alerting methods.

 Without this visibility, it's like you built an entire house and _then_ smashed your way through the finished walls to add windows.